Striped Bass & Hybrid Striper Fishing In Oklahoma

 If you like to fish for stripers, Oklahoma is OK for you.
-Major lakes with a healthy population of stripers include Broken Bow Reservoir, Canton Lake, Fort Cobb Reservoir, Fort Gibson Lake, Grand Lake of the Cherokees, Great Salt Plains Lake, Kaw Lake, Keystone Lake, Lake Carl Blackwell, Lake Eufaula, Lake Hefner, Lake Hudson, Lake Konawa, Lake Murray, Lake Overholser, Lake Texoma, Oologah Lake, Robert S Kerr Reservoir, Skiatook Reservoir, Sooner Lake, Tom Steed Reservoir, Waurika Lake and Webber Falls Reservoir.
+Major lakes with a healthy population of stripers include Broken Bow Reservoir, Canton Lake, Fort Cobb Reservoir, Fort Gibson Lake, Grand Lake of the Cherokees, Great Salt Plains Lake, Hugo Lake, Kaw Lake, Keystone Lake, Lake Altus-Lugert, Lake Carl Blackwell, Lake Eufaula, Lake Hefner, Lake Hudson, Lake Konawa, Lake Murray, Lake Overholser, Lake Texoma, Oologah Lake, Robert S Kerr Reservoir, Skiatook Reservoir, Sooner Lake, Tom Steed Reservoir, Waurika Lake and Webber Falls Reservoir.
 Many of the rivers flowing into and out of these lakes also contain some striper fishing opportunities.

 Inland world record: 64 lbs 8 oz